 The FoodSaver® Vacuum Seal Rolls use unique multi layer construction for durability, and are BPA-free.
 They’re strong enough to go straight from the freezer to a hot water bath, with no separate defrost required.
 Designed to withstand even boiling temperatures, making them safe for sous vide cooking.

 How to cook moist meatloaf using sous vide:

 There’s a few key ingredients and tips to create moist sous vide meatloaf.
 This recipe is a traditional recipe with very classic ingredients that include ground beef, sausage, bread crumbs, egg and tender vegetables.
 For the best moist meatloaf I suggest:

 - Breadcrumbs and milk: Breadcrumbs creates extra space and air between the meat proteins, it also holds some of the fat from the meat.
 Otherwise you’d be basically cooking a big burger.
 Soak them ahead of time in milk to create more moisture and volume.

 - Mix in eggs: Adding eggs helps hold everything together.

 - Add vegetables such as onion, celery and carrot: This creates soft areas in the loaf as well.
 Cook them ahead of time to prevent crunchy bits.

 - Use fattier meats: Normally I prefer cooking with lean 93% beef, but 85% creates a more moist meatloaf, even if a lot of the fat drains out during cooking.
 Incorporating ground sausage into the beef adds a nice variety of flavor and texture

-- Cook using sous vide: Instead of baking in an oven and risking overcooked meatloaf, you can sous vide at a specified temp.
-Your meatloaf will cook to that temp no matter what.
+- Cook using sous vide at 153° for 75 minutes: Instead of baking in an oven and risking overcooked meatloaf.
+The meatloaf will cook only to the set temp.